 - Go to Trusted Origins, and click Add Origin:

 - Set the origin URL to https://zingtree.com, and tick both Type options.

 Once you’ve set up your Identity Provider and Zingtree for SSO, you can test from Zingtree as follows:

 - In Zingtree, go to Account, Single Sign-on.

 From here. you can test logging into Okta from Zingtree.
-If you’re already logged in, the test will just return your email or other identifier from Okta.
+If you’re already logged in, the test will just return your email or another identifier from Okta.
 If you’re not yet logged in, the Okta’s login screen will appear, and then you will be returned to the Zingtree SSO test page after logging in.

 - Go to My Trees, and select the tree that you want to require SSO login.

 - Click the Settings tool, and you’ll see something like this: